Skip to content

 • [ ] Run make parity-test after staging available package surfaces.

-• [ ] Run RegistryCatalog.CoverageReport and update Formula coverage if it changed.
+• [ ] Run RegistryCatalog.CoverageReport (ctest -R RegistryCatalog.CoverageReport -V from the build directory — diagnostic-only, always passes, reads the coverage percentage from stdout) and update Formula coverage if it changed.

 • [ ] Check Compatibility for stale status claims.